A common question is what affect trees and bushes in the yard have on the integrity of the basement.

 It is possible that tree and shrub roots could affect old gutter discharge lines from the roof that lead out into the yard.
 That becomes more of an issue with crushed or rotted pipes than it is an issue of the root system.
 If those lines have failed, they have already been compromised to the point that they can’t displace the water from the roof and the result is often a leaky or wet basement.

 You can test your downspout performance if you can actually see where the water goes after it has left the structure.
 Home inspections often include dye tests to verify that the water is making it to the street or displacement area.
 If the water can be seen, and it’s not coming through properly, the likely culprit is a clogged or broken discharge line.
 We regularly replace downspout lines when we do our interior waterproofing lines to the outside.

-Planting usually help more than they hurt by using the water that they accumulate.
-Our representatives will be happy to access your unique issues at your property.
+Plants usually help more than they hurt by using the water that they accumulate.
+Our representatives will be happy to address your unique issues at your property.
 Request an inspection online or by calling us!
 We can help you access any damage caused by tree roots or plants in your Pennsylvania area home and yard.